 i just have to respectfully disagree with their opinion: I think that a woman’s right to control her own body and life should never come at the expense of another human.
 A separate human being should not die because of a woman’s right to bodily autonomy and life direction (choosing her life direction). 😣😓😞😭 it’s such an impossible decision, but I think that life is of utmost importance, in all cases.

-i think that decreasing (and gradually eliminating) the need for abortion in society (e.g., poverty) is the way to go.
-I.e., I think that abortions really are a reflection of society’s failure to help and uplift women, and families.
-Like: I doubt that anyone casually chooses abortion.
-I think that they weigh the pros and cons of the situation…The ‘cons’ of which are oftentimes developed (and enforced, in many cases…e.g., poverty) by their society.
+I think that decreasing (and gradually eliminating) the need for abortion in society (for example, poverty) is the way to go.
+I.e., I think that abortions, in many cases, are truly a reflection of society’s failure to help and uplift women, and families.
+Poverty, for example, is oftentimes developed (and maintained) by society.

 Anyways!
 Thanks for sticking with me through that ramble.